pisa-engine/ciff/README.md

 To convert a PISA canonical to a CIFF blob:
 `./target/release/pisa2ciff`

+To convert a Jsonl file to a CIFF blob:
+`./target/release/jsonl2ciff`

+Documents should have the following format.
+Each line should be a JSON-formatted string with the following fields:

+`id`: must represent the ID of the document.
+`content`: the original content of the document, as a string.
+This field is optional.
+`vector`: a dictionary where each key represents a token, and its corresponding value is the quantized score, e.g., {"ciff": 5}.

 ### Install

 You can also install the binaries to your local `cargo` repository: